In-The-Earth/LawyerProject01/README.md

 # LawyerProject01

 Lawyer Scheduling Appointment Desktop Application can help lawyer and clients to make an appointment easier.
-Show schedule and help lawyer manage the time using Java language.
+Show schedule and help lawyer manage the time using Java language,Scene Builder and SQL.

 ![1652176772509](https://user-images.githubusercontent.com/48666197/167603637-fe1f094a-9be7-49e7-81be-57f997fe6979.jpg)